rodber/blog/_posts/2021/2021-02-12-support-is-broken.md

 ## Overlapping

-😵 Users with lack of tech knowledge won't be capable to differentiate what's **your responsibility** and that is a system requirement.
+😵 Users with lack of tech knowledge won't be capable to differentiate what's **your responsibility** and what's a system requirement.

 ❌ Some of these users won't take a "no" for answer and will demand for support for stuff which is not under your responsibility.
 They will find all the arguments in the world to make you help them.
 They will use pity, public exposure, defamation, disavowing and anything in their reach to make you feel bad for not helping.

-> A term in Chilean Spanish for this kind of stubborn user is "Barsa culiao".

-It gets worse when the user is forwarded from the hosting company, which simply throws back all issues to the software authors.
-This is a common practice, _más vieja que sentarse con el poto_, they re-sell servers and expect software authors to do the rest.
+It gets worse when the user is forwarded from the hosting company, which simply throws back all issues to software authors.
+This is a common practice, _más vieja que sentarse con el poto_, they re-sell servers and expect software developers to do the rest.

 ✅ Do not provide support for stuff you don't sell, even if your software stops working.

-## Get it fixed
+## Getting it fixed

-After getting all this out my chest I'm sure that the problem is caused by me, for my lack of professionalism in this matter, for not being able to get these noises out of my head.
+After taking all this out my chest I'm sure that the problem is caused by me, for my lack of professionalism in this matter, for not being able to get these noises out of my head.

 So I've started changes in [Chevereto](https://chevereto.com/) that I hope will help me to drive better support: